-And it goes without saying, but you’ll save cash simply through whichever season you choose to travel to the archipelago.
+You’ll save cash simply through whichever season you choose to travel to the archipelago.

 And yes, it meant we didn’t get to experience the midnight sun or Polar Night, but we did get six hours of soft beautiful light, which coloured the mountains pink.
-That was pretty special within itself.